 ERC Consolidator Grants in brief

-- For researchers of any nationality with over 7 and up to 12 years of experience since completion of PhD (or equivalent degree) and scientific track record showing great promise
+- Eligibility: researchers of any nationality with 7-12 years of experience since completion of PhD (plus 18 months for each child), a scientific track record showing scientific talent and an excellent research proposal

-- Research must be conducted in a public or private research organisation (known as a Host Institution/HI) located in one of the EU Member State or Associated Countries
+- Location: research must be conducted in a public or private research organisation (known as a Host Institution/HI).
+It could be the HI where the applicant already works, or any other HI located in one of the EU Member States or Associated Countries

 - Duration: up to 5 years